 The IQR is slightly more complicated, but not too hard.
 Your starting point will be the same arrangement of responses that we used above.
 When you divide this line into four equal parts, the ‘cut-off’ points are called quartiles.
-I have used red to indicate quartiles in your dataset.
+I have used red to indicate quartiles in the dataset.

 [1,1,2,2,2,2,2,2,2,2,2,3,3,3, 3] [3,3,3,3,3,3,3,3,3,3,3,3,3,3, 3][3,3,3,3,3,4,4,4,4,4,4,4,4,4, 4] [4,4,4,4,4,4,4,4,5,5,5,5,5,5, 5]

 A relatively small IQR, as was the case above, is an indication of consensus.
-By contrast, larger IQRs might suggest that opinion is polarised, i.e., that your respondents tend to hold strong opinions either for or against this topic.
+By contrast, larger IQRs might suggest that opinion is polarised, i.e., that respondents tend to hold strong opinions either for or against this topic.

 When your findings suggest consensus, your write-up should focus on describing the median (i.e., what most respondents seem to believe).
 One way to describe this is by writing something like the following:

 By contrast, when opinion is polarised, your write-up should emphasise the dissonance of opinion: the median is perhaps not so important.
 To help you understand this, consider a hypothetical case where half of your respondents hate a new textbook, and half love it.
 If you were to simply report that the respondents are, on average, undecided, that would be a statistical distortion of the data.
 Here’s a possible way to report the data more accurately:

 A final caveat

 If at all possible, I’d try to cluster similar items together and compare / merge their results.
-If the findings are broadly consistent, that gives us confidence in them.
-If they are not, it might mean that one of the items did not function properly (e.g., respondents may have been confused by the wording), and you may have to discard it from the dataset.
+Such groupings of items are called Likert Scales, and they tend to be more robust.
+If the responses in a scale are broadly consistent, that should give you confidence that you are measuring something reliably.
+If they are not, it might mean that one of the items is not functionioning properly (e.g., respondents may have been confused by the wording), and you may have to discard it from the dataset.